nicolasduminil/iam/README.md

 In OAuth 2.0, *scopes* are a mechanism to limit and control what access an application has to resources.
 They are like permissions or access rights.
-The property `defaultScopes` allows to defines the scopes that will automatically be assigned to every authorization request made by the client.
+The property `defaultScopes` allows to define the scopes that will automatically be assigned to every authorization request made by the client.
 There are two categories of
 scopes: standard and user defined.
 Here we're using the following standard scopes: